Fall Picnic at the Pecan Grove

 Save some time by picking up an assortment of desserts at your favorite bakery.

-Honestly, this is the kind of thing you can be as easy or as fancy as you like.
+Honestly, this is the kind of thing that can be as easy or as fancy as you like.

 I hope these tips have helped make packing for a Fall picnic at the pecan grove seem a little easier!

 But the chance to make fall memories only happens once a year so make the time for adventure.

-Be sure to check out how some of my favorite ladies are celebrating all that fall has to offer!
+Be sure to check out how these creative ladies are celebrating all that fall has to offer!
 Until next time, I’ll see you on Instagram, Facebook and Pinterest.

 - Embracing Fall Home Tour